lavague-ai/LaVague/docs/docs/modules/driver.md

 - **headless** (`bool` optional): hide/show the browser UI. `False` by default.
 - **user_data_dir** (`str` optional): start Chrome from an existing profile.

 Provide the path to your chrome sessions to start Chrome with your profile.
-Leave it empty to start a fresh Chrome session everytime.
-This helps not having to log in to your sites everytime, or mitigate bot protection.
+Leave it empty to start a fresh Chrome session.
+This helps not having to log in to your sites each time you start a new agent, or mitigate bot protection.

 - **debug_address** (`str` optional): bind to an already running Chrome instance (has to be in debug mode)